 1. Child Care

 Many churches provide a day care for members who want to enjoy services and other events without having to worry about their kids having meltdowns in the pews.
-Church also frequently offer Sunday school, vacation Bible school, youth group programs, and other services that directly involve taking responsibility for children.
+A Christian Church in Santa Rosa frequently offers Sunday school, vacation Bible school, youth group programs, and other services that directly involve taking responsibility for children.

 When purchasing Business Insurance for your church, make sure you have adequate coverage for the children under your care.
 You might need a special policy to cover day or overnight camps, or any other programs outside your normal church operations.

 If your church has a cemetery on the property, you need insurance to cover that space against damage, vandalism, and other potential perils.
 Since all churches do not have cemeteries on their properties, it might not be covered under your standard policy.

 Talk to your insurance agent about covering cemeteries, satellite campuses, and other properties that are separate from your main church.
 You might also need separate riders for perils like floods that are specific to your geographical area.